olyrhc/nanometer/README.md

 * Can toggle the pianoroll on/off
 * Can create time-markers and jump between them
 * Can select/scroll patterns
-* Can zoom in/out horizontally/vertically
+* Can zoom the playlist in/out horizontally/vertically
 * Can change the current tempo